What it means to be a CASA volunteer

 "If giving up a couple hours of my time one evening gives me better insight into making a decision that affects the future of these kids, then there’s no hesitation on my part.
 Am I tired?
 Of course!
 But that’s nothing compared to what the kids are feeling.
 Every minute I spend talking to foster families, interviewing family members, meeting teachers, going through medical records, therapy notes, and talking to the kids is worth it so that I can be an effective voice in the court room and ensure their best interest is considered.
 Why am I a CASA?
 Because every child deserves a voice!"

-This delightful day of golf helps children who have been abused or neglected reach safe, permanent homes!
+This delightful day of golf and games helps children who have experienced abused or neglected reach safe, permanent homes!